VladimirAlexiev/soml/owl2soml/README.md

 The following ontology metadata is handled:
 - label (see [Labels and Descriptions](#labels-and-descriptions))
-- dct:created, dct:modified.
-If dateTime stamp is provided, only the date part is used.
+- `dct:created, dct:modified`.
+If a `dateTime` stamp is provided, only the date part is used.
-- dc:creator, dct:creator.
-It handles literal or IRI `creator` and concatenates if it finds multiple values.
+- `dc:creator, dct:creator`.
+It handles literal or IRI and concatenates if it finds multiple values.
-- owl:versionInfo
+- `owl:versionInfo`
+- `swc:BaseUrl` of `owl:Ontology` is used to set `base_iri`.
+  This is currently not used to shorten IRIs in GraphQL queries and responses, but may be in the future.

 ### `vocab_prefix, vocab_iri`

 `vocab_prefix` is the default prefix of a SOML schema, and `vocab_iri` is the corresponding namespace.
-It's convenient to have one for better GraphQL names:
+It's convenient to have one to shorten GraphQL names:
 - RDF elements (classes and props) in the `vocab_iri` namespace get nice names like `Class` and `prop`
 - RDF elements in other namespaces get longer names like `pfx_Class` and `pfx_prop`

 `vocab_prefix` and `vocab_iri` are searched in the following order:

-1. If the option `--vocab` is provided, it sets `vocab_prefix` (it can also be shortened to `-voc`, `-v`, etc).
+1. If the option `-voc` is provided, it sets `vocab_prefix`.
    The same prefix must also be defined in the input RDF and is used to find `vocab_iri`.
 2. If the prop `swc:identifier` of `owl:Ontology` is defined, it sets `vocab_prefix`.
    A slash is appended to the ontology URL and used as `vocab_iri`.